-We want everyone who comes to us for support, or supports us, to feel confident about how any personal details they share will be looked after and used.
+We want everyone who comes to us for support, donors, our suppliers, our staff and our volunteers to feel confident about how any personal details they share will be looked after and used.

 This policy provides information about what information is collected, how it is used and how we take care of it.

-The core information we will collect will be personal data, but may also include special category data.
+The information we will collect will be personal data, some of this may be classed as special category data.

 Special Category Data

 Certain data is classified as Special Category Data.
 For example, race, ethnic background, political opinion, religious beliefs, trade union membership, genetics, biometrics (where used for identification), health, sex life or orientation.
 This is because they are considered to be especially sensitive.